 - Book rides now.
 Get sponsors now.
 Outsource what you can so fewer volunteers are needed.
 Communicate with your community regularly so they know what is going on and how they can help along the way.
 Apply for any grants!
 Lord Mayor’s Community Initiative is the one I have gotten each year.
 Get fund approved by your p&c ahead of time and a bit over budget so you don’t get stuck waiting for last minute approvals.

-- Now is when you book rides.
-Now is when you can book in banner space from Council.
+- Now is when you can book in banner space from Council.
 Now is when you touch base with major sponsors and regular sponsors.
 Do what you can now before the mad rush!
 Start getting your committee ready.
 I’d have a meeting soon.
 Discuss what Stalls you want, how many volunteers you’ll need, donations you need.
 What equipment needs to be hired?!
 Hire it as soon as possible.
 Need more bins?
 Hire extra from the council (fee applies) but book it in!
 6 months will fly!

 - Decide on big prizes for Fete raffle or Auctions if you (the school) are spending money on this.
 It took our school council too long to decide and left sales too late.